William Gibson: Interviews, Short Stories, Documentaries, and More

 William Gibson is an author best known for Neuromancer.
 He coined the term “cyberspace” and is credited along with authors like John Shirley and Bruce Sterling for kicking off the cyberpunk movement.
 Gibson is most famous for his science fiction, but his most recent novels have been contemporary fiction.

-- You can pre-order Gibson’s new novel The Peripheral from Amazon.
-The hardcover costs $20.48 and Amazon says it will be released October 28, 2014.
-You can hear him read from the new book here.
+- Gibson’s new novel The Peripheral is now available.
+The first four (very short) chapters can be read here.
+You can also hear him read from the new book here.

 - Lorem Gibson Autogenerates William Gibson-style Prose

 - William Gibson Stories in OMNI Available For Download

 No Maps for These Territories “Mark Neale directs this prolonged conversation with William Gibson (famed science-fiction novelist and creator of the term “cyberspace”) from the back of Gibson’s limousine as they take a cross-country odyssey over nameless highways going no place in particular.”

 Seeing the Future in Science Fiction by Gibson for The New Yorker.

 Blog entry on “future fatigue” May 2010.

 Gibson on Japan, London and Vancouver, from the Guardian in 2001.

 God’s Little Toys Gibson on cut-up culture.
 July 2005.